dyong0/express-validator-on-validation-error/README.md

     // Call next() to pass the request to the next request handler onValidationError((validationErrors, req, res, next) => {
         // process for validationErrors
-        next();
+        res.locals = {
+            valuePassed: req.query.testInt
+        };

+        // pass this request to the next request handler next();
     })
 ], (req, res) => {